MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification: Benchmark

-Each lemma is specified through preconditions and postconditions.
+Complementing the definitions, \texttt{library.dfy} provides 174 lemmas encoding standard mathematical facts.
+The library was developed through a problem-driven approach: lemmas were identified by analyzing proof attempts to determine needed facts, then cross-checked against Mathlib ~\citep{mathlib} theorems for soundness before integration.
+Of the 160 lemmas originally marked with \texttt{{:axiom}}, we proved 128 in Dafny: 58 were discharged by the verifier with empty proof bodies, and 70 were generated by an LLM and then checked by Dafny.
+The remaining axiomatized lemmas primarily serve as defining properties for otherwise opaque functions.
+The lemmas span several mathematical domains: \begin{itemize} \itemsep{0pt} \item \textbf{Exponential/Logarithm} (27): Multiplication, addition properties, change of base \item \textbf{Powers and Roots} (28): Integer and real exponentiation, power laws, square roots \item \textbf{Trigonometry} (41): Angle addition, periodicity, special angle values, Pythagorean identity, bounds on $\pi$ \item \textbf{Complex Numbers} (20): Field axioms, norm properties, Euler's formula \item \textbf{Number Theory} (5): GCD commutativity, GCD-LCM product formula \item \textbf{Analysis} (11): Limit uniqueness, continuity properties, absolute value inequalities \item \textbf{Sequences and Finite Sums} (32): Sum and product properties over sequences and sets, conversions \item \textbf{Rationals} (10): Field properties of rational numbers \end{itemize} Each lemma is specified through preconditions and postconditions.
 For example, the change of base formula for logarithms (\Cref{fig:lemma}) requires positive bases different from 1 and ensures the standard relationship between logarithms in different bases.
 Additionally, some mathematical properties—such as associativity and additivity—cannot be naturally encoded as postconditions on individual functions and must instead be stated as separate lemmas.

-The library's scope (550 lines) is intentionally minimal compared to Mathlib's 2M lines, focusing on prerequisites for olympiad-level mathematics.
+The library's scope (938 lines) is intentionally minimal compared to Mathlib's 2M lines, focusing on prerequisites for olympiad-level mathematics.
 This reflects a pragmatic balance: provide sufficient theory to express and solve miniF2F problems while testing how well AI systems can develop proofs from a compact foundation using SMT automation.
 The library is likely incomplete, and extending it with additional lemmas would likely improve evaluation results.